-Both examples incorporate serveral different Roblets.
-In both cases the programmer only had to concentrate on the overall work sequence, a still not trivial task.
-The complex control of the individual actions accomplished by the service robot were only triggered through the various Roblet-servers.
+All examples in section 5 incorporate several different Roblets[®].
+In the first two cases the programmer only had to concentrate on the overall work sequence, a still not trivial task.
+The complex control of the individual actions accomplished by the service robot was only triggered through the various Roblet[®]-servers.
 The subsystems hidden by the servers executed the control autonomously.
-Therefore, the Roblet framework introduces a seperation in the development of service robotic applications.
-On the one hand, there are close-to-hardware programmers providing high-level functionality through Roblet-servers.
-On the other hand, there are task-oriented programmers using multiple Roblet-server to create complex distributed applications for service robotics.
+Therefore, the Roblet[®]-framework introduces a separation in the development of service robotic applications.
+On the one hand, there are close-to-hardware programmers providing high-level functionality through Roblet[®]-servers.
+On the other hand, there are task-oriented programmers using multiple Roblet[®]-server to create complex distributed applications for service robotics.